rolohaun/Rook/README.md

 Build F.A.Q

-- I print with 3 walls and 15 percent infill, if you want stronmger 4 wall 15 infill should be plenty
+- I print with 3 walls and 15 percent infill, if you want stronger go 4 walls 20 percent infill should be plenty
 - I use PLA-PRO for the prototype and it worked well, ABS and ASA wold be great too
 - My Discord server has alot of mods for the Rook check it out
 - This printer uses some heatset inserts in key places
 - This printer uses all F695 bearings now no more 20t idlers
+- There are slots in the motor mounts to tension the belts

 BOM